 What do you not see?
 You don’t see any reporting about Disney scandals.
 You don’t see any biased information about the quality of executive leadership, past or present.
 You don’t see mention of the performance of various divisions.
 It’s simple facts.

 If any company in the world could put pressure on Wikipedia to publish a biased article, it would be Disney, and yet their article is factual.
 Sure, it doesn’t have a “controversy and scandals” section like many celebrities do, but that’s not unusual; for a company the size of Disney, that could be an article of its own.

 A smaller example might be MyPillow, the American pillow company that has been in the news recently for its political activities.
-Even then, the company is noteworthy enough for those activities to maintain a Wikipedia page, but that page fully represents the company, including both its philanthropic actions and its political actions, good and bad.
+Even then, the company is noteworthy enough for those activities to create a Wikipedia page, but that page fully represents the company, including both its philanthropic actions and its political actions, good and bad.
 Again: it’s factual and unbiased.
 The article isn’t deleted because a political group doesn’t like the company, nor is it written with glowing praise because another political group supports it.
 The page is neutral, factual, and about the company.